jweinflash/chicago-taxi/README.md

     ## 5       3 2013-01     3
     ## 6      31 2013-01     1

-Converting to quarter-based counts is pretty easy to do -- we just replace each `YYYY-MM` date with a `YYYY-Q` date and sum up the counts belonging to the same period.
+Converting to quarter-based counts is pretty easy to do -- we just replace each `YYYY-MM` date with a `YYYY-Q` date and sum up the counts that now belong to the same period.
 I do this with the below code (which note also converts the quarter based counts to percentages).
+Nothing fancy going on here, just adding things up.

 ``` r
 # convert to quarters